 To avoid being held responsible, you must show that you acted like a responsible and diligent monitor, supervisor or educator.

-Here are the some ways you could support your argument:
+Here are some ways you could support your argument:

-• The child acted when he was no longer under your supervision.
+- The child acted when they were no longer under your supervision.
 However, this argument might not work if it is shown that the child’s actions resulted from poor education you gave to the child.
 (See the above question about the karate teacher.)

-• The child’s actions were unpredictable.
-Even though you took reasonable precautions, you could not have known what the child was going to do.
-This might be the case if a model student shoots a slingshot at another teacher.
+- You took reasonable precautions, but you could not have foreseen the child’s actions.
+The action was completely unpredictable.
+This might be the case, for example, if a model student shoots a slingshot at another teacher.

 I am a gym teacher.
 Are there basic precautions I can take organizing sports activities for my students?